GovTechSG/techpass-user-docs/docs/whats-new/staging-release-notes.md

 Tenants can subscribe to webhook events such as user-invited, user-deleted and user-updated, which get triggered when users are added, deleted and removed, respectively, using TechPass Automation API, TechPass and TechBiz portals.

-If one of the tenants has an invalid configuration, such as a missing secret key, the webhook event should be retried for that tenant until it is successful.
-However, this was resent for all the tenants creating duplicate records.
-We have fixed this in this release.
+In the event where there's an invalid webhook configuration such as missing secret key; The system logic is to retry sending webhook events for the impacted tenant until it's successfully sent.
+There was a bug where this retry call was triggered for all tenants thus creating duplicate records.
+We have fixed it in this release.

 </details>